Privacy Notice May 2018

-In order to operate as an organisation we need some personal data about our members.
-This privacy notice explains more about the information we hold, how we use it and what your rights are.
+In order to operate as an organisation we, The Royal Society of St. George needs some personal data about our members.
+This privacy statement explains more about the data we hold, how we use it and what your rights are.

-The Royal Society of St. George (RSSG) holds certain personal information (known as ‘Personal Data’) about you, its members.
+The Royal Society of St. George (RSSG) holds information (known as ‘Personal Data’) about you, its members.
 Personal data is information from which you, as an individual, can be identified.

 - Name, Title, Decoration